BeingTomGreen/Simple-CMS/README.md

 A simple, easy to use CMS based on the [Laravel 3 Framework](http://laravel.com).

+Links to the L3 documentation may not work now that v4 is the stable release.

 ## Feature Overview
 - Blog system (with Categories)
 - Page System